 Bundling and sharing knowledge across different disciplines, and making academic research accessible to a broader public, are central to our mission.
-This site provides space for dissemination of research carried out by STaR WU Team, Faculty Members and Intellectual Community.
+This site provides descriptions of selected research studies on STaR related topics carried out by our team, faculty members and intellectual community.

 Non-financial reporting is a special form of sustainability reporting that requires an integrated view of a company’s economic, ecological and social performance.
 It should include information on environmental, social and employee concerns, respect for human rights and the fight against corruption.
 The EU Directive on non-financial reporting was implemented in Austria in December 2016, following the Sustainability and Diversity Improvement Act (“Nachhaltigkeits- und Diversitätsverbesserungsgesetz,” NaDiVeG).
 This primarily targeted companies of public interest, such as large corporations that employ more than 500 employees.
 However, the Act has also become important for numerous other companies, including SMEs.
 STaR Intellectual Community fellow Josef Baumüller from the Institute of International Accounting has published a book – the first one in Austria on the subject – using the legal framework to show how appropriate reporting can be carried out.
 The book also deals with problem areas and open questions of the law, and provides solutions based on real-life examples from corporate practice.
 In addition, it clarifies conceptual principles, e.g. the distinction between sustainability reporting and non-financial reporting, detailed questions on auditing and enforcement, as well as the benefits and limitations of relevant pronouncements by standard setters such as AFRAC or KSW.
 A copy can be ordered here [in German].